zepben/ewb-sdk-examples-python/README.md

 # EWB Python SDK examples

 This repo contains examples for utilising the [Python SDK](https://github.com/zepben/evolve-sdk-python).
-If you don't wish us Python, you can alternatively use the [JVM SDK](https://github.com/zepben/evolve-sdk-jvm), which is written in Kotlin and compatible with Java.
+If you don't wish to use Python, you can alternatively use the [JVM SDK](https://github.com/zepben/evolve-sdk-jvm), which is written in Kotlin and compatible with Java.

 Some of the examples covering basic concepts are highlighted in this section, an [index of the examples](#examples-index) containing more advanced concepts can